-Finding the Confetti of Colors
+1. Find the Confetti of Colors

 Sit back and relax on a colorful drive!
 Some days, the weather doesn't cooperate or we're just too worn out for extreme adventuring.
 Fortunately, we can take in the beautiful sights from the climate-controlled comfort of our cars!
 For eight spectacular trips to see the golden aspens in all their autumn glory, check out the Gold Rush, Colorado Style page.

-Cabins and Campsites
+3. Check Out Cabins and Campsites

-See the CPW Calendar for fall activities and hikes to enjoy the changing colors of the season.
+CPW Calendar for fall activities and hikes to enjoy the changing colors of the season.

 This year, leave the car in the parking lot and set out by bike for a 360° view of the stunning shades of fall.
 State Parks offer plenty of great spots for fall color viewing, but we've selected a few trails we think you'll enjoy.

 For those who want to explore the parks on foot, lace up your hiking boots and try some of our favorite trails for fall foliage.
 Enjoy the crisp air and sunshine as you take in the stunning views our state offers.

 Looking for a truly unique way to view the brilliant autumn colors?
 Try touring the trails on horseback!
-All the trails below are horse-friendly and you can visit our Parks Activities page for a full list of equine-accessible parks.
+All the trails below are horse-friendly, and you can visit our Parks Activities page for a full list of equine-accessible parks.